 My aim is to build a thriving business that does good, that's good for people and planet, rooted in Scotland, for the people of Scotland, with authenticity at it's core.

-I've just launched a monthly almond milk and peanut milk subscription service for those within a 3 mile radius of Aberdeen City Centre.
+This is for those within a 10 mile radius of Aberdeen City Centre.
 If this is of interest please get in touch or sign up here.

 I offer my almond milk and peanut milk in refillable, returnable glass bottles to ensure there is zero waste associated with my plant-based milks and to be part of a circular economy.